Displaying all 16 Comment

 Or perhaps the brilliance of concept and the discovery of new boundaries in Cronenberg.

-The Joy of Film about 1 year ago
+The Joy of Film over 1 year ago

 I’m unclear why there are only photos in the “Joy of Film” thread, when joy is an experience, not an image that’s created before the experience (unless your experience was in making that image).
 Am I wrong, but shouldn’t there be more conveyance of experience in this thread?
 While I love some of these images, shifting through stills does not seem to be about the joy of film, especially since film is about time or is silver-covered gelatin thread.

-The future of film? about 1 year ago
+The future of film? over 1 year ago

 While there have been new developments in motion picture film stocks (better granular structure and chemical processing), Kodak has not made profit one year in the last eight years.
 While they have decreased production of 16mm and slowing in 35mm, they have reported an increase of 8mm and 70mm production.